lunaticfriki/vaniabase/mock/README.md

 }
 ```

-## Book Cover Management
+## Cover Management

 ### Automatic Cover Updates

-The mock server includes utilities to fetch real book covers from the Open Library API:
+The mock server includes utilities to fetch real covers from multiple APIs based on item category:

-**update-covers.ts**: Automatically searches for book covers by title and author
+**update-covers.ts**: Automatically searches for covers by category

-- Fetches covers from Open Library Covers API
+- **Books**: Fetches from Open Library API (by title and author)
+- **Video Games**: Fetches from RAWG API (by game title)
+- **Music/CDs**: Fetches from MusicBrainz + Cover Art Archive (by album and artist)
+- **Comics/Magazines**: Keeps existing URLs (no automatic API)
-- Updates the seed file with actual book cover URLs
+- Updates the seed file with actual cover URLs
-- Processes all 20 books in the seed data
+- Processes all items in the seed data

-**fix-missing-covers.ts**: Handles edge cases for books not found in the initial search
+**fix-missing-covers.ts**: Handles edge cases for items not found in the initial search

-- Uses alternative search strategies
+- Checks all image URLs for validity
+- Automatically attempts to fix broken covers using category-specific APIs
-- Manually configured for specific difficult-to-find books
+- Includes manual fixes for specific difficult-to-find items
+- Reports summary of broken vs. valid covers

 ### Manual Cover Update